IFARHU/DTI-Informe-de-Gestion-2014-2019/source/10_chapter_2.md

-# Literature review, with maths
+# La Dirección de Tecnología Informática del IFARHU

 <!--
 After the introductory chapter, it seems fairly common to include a chapter that reviews the literature and introduces methodology used throughout the thesis.
 -->